veritrans/Veritrans-ios-sdk/README.md

 #import <MidtransKit/MidtransKit.h>
 ```

-Copy and paste the following into `application:didFinishLaunchingWithOptions:` in your `AppDelegate`
+Copy and paste the following code into `application:didFinishLaunchingWithOptions:` in your `AppDelegate`

 ```
 [VTConfig setClientKey:<#(NSString *)#>